Heinrich Dietz: Philanthropy

 In the testament, H. Dietz even specified that the orphanage was to be called the Henryk Dietz Foundation (Heinrich Dietz’sche Stiftung).
 As far as possible, the institution should accept children from all faiths Evangelical, Catholic and Jewish, while the management of this foundation was to be composed only of Evangelical members of the municipality and city residents.
 The orphanage would be supervised by the city hall.
 In addition, the will stated that the bequeathed funds should not be used for the already existing city orphanage, then located on a plot at the crossing of Waisenhaus straße and Kujavier straße (Sieroca and Kujawska streets): it was established in 1871 and was liquidated when the Dietz orphanage was completed.

 In the end, the overall capital donated to the city for the future Henryk Dietz Foundation exceeded 438 000 German gold marks.

-Due to legal procedures, the implementation of the requested investment was delayed by a couple of years after H. Dietz death, the reason being that the colossal size of the bequest had to be approved by the administrative offices of the Geramn Emperor so as establish the procedure did not violate the rights of the heirs.
+Due to legal procedures, the implementation of the requested investment was delayed by a couple of years after H. Dietz death, the reason being that the colossal size of the bequest had to be approved by the administrative offices of the German Emperor so as establish the procedure did not violate the rights of the heirs.

 The suburban village of Schwedenhoche (in today's Szwederowo district), on the heights of Bromberg, was identified to host the edifice.
 On the plot purchased by the city, the one-story edifice encompassed with 10 rooms, a dining room, two bedrooms, two study and handicraft rooms, a chapel and a kitchen.
 Furthermore, an adjoining vegetable garden and an orchard were also created, and a separate building with a playroom and gymnastic house.
 The orphanage was looking after 30 to 40 children from 6 to 16 years old.
 The ensemble was officially inaugurated on 18 July 1907.
 As requested in the will, a municipal decision of 27 November 1908, named the orphanage after Heinrich Dietz (Heinrich-Dietzchen-Waisenhaus).

 In 1906, the city authorities aimed as well to give the philanthropist name to one of the streets connecting Neuer Markt (Nowy Rynek) with Wollmarkt (Wool Market square), where runs today the Melchiora Wierzbickiego street.
 However, his widow suggested instead to rename the street where the orphanage was standing, which happened two years later.

 Designated Heinrich Dietz street under the Prussian period (1908), the path retained its calling during the interwar period.
 In 1945, it was changed to Romuald Traugutt street.